 Two days after that statement was made to me, a close relative was hospitalized and I have been preoccupied with how that person is doing every since.

 However, I entertain to you that in order to take care of anyone else, you must take care of yourself.
-It is like the airline attendant states before the airplane takes off: if there is an emergency, be sure to put the life preserver on yourself first and then put it on your child or help someone else put his or hers on.
+It is like the airline attendant states before the airplane takes off: if there is an emergency, be sure to put the Oxygen mask on yourself first and then put it on your child or help someone else put his or hers on.

 Ask for What You Need

 “Ask and It Will Be Given You” is a Biblically based mantra that I try to keep in mind as I am going through challenges in my life.
 I have a way of not wanting to ask for help.
 I tend to take on a lot in my own mind, which wreaks havoc on my mind, body, and soul.
 Once everything builds I just “lose it” at some point.
 It may be through tears, or frustration or anger.
 It is impossible to keep everything inside.

 I often wonder if this is a by-product of aging, i.e. Peri-menopause, but I digress…

 Sometimes asking for what I need involves asking myself what I did while writing the blog last week: Why is my life this way?
 How did I end up without energy now?
 What is going on?